EU Carbon Border Adjustment Mechanism (CBAM)

 What is EU Carbon Border Adjustment Mechanism (CBAM)?

 EU Carbon Border Adjustment Mechanism (CBAM) is a compliance framework from European Union with 6 domains and 21 controls.
-The EU Carbon Border Adjustment Mechanism (Regulation 2023/956), in its transitional phase from October 1, 2023 and fully operational from January 1, 2026, addresses carbon leakage by requiring importers of certain goods into the EU to purchase CBAM certificates corresponding to the carbon price that would have been paid if the goods were produced under EU carbon pricing rules.
-Covers cement, iron and steel, aluminium, fertilisers, electricity, and hydrogen.
-Importers must report embedded emissions and surrender CBAM certificates.
+The EU Carbon Border Adjustment Mechanism (CBAM), established under Regulation (EU) 2023/956, is designed to prevent carbon leakage by requiring importers to purchase CBAM certificates corresponding to the carbon emissions embedded in certain goods imported into the European Union.
+The transitional phase began on October 1, 2023, during which importers report emissions without financial obligation.
+The definitive system will start on January 1, 2026, when financial adjustments based on the EU Emissions Trading System (EU ETS) carbon prices will apply.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Carbon Border Adjustment Mechanism (CBAM) have?